Non-Abelian Tensor Multiplet Equations from Twistor Space

 As we shall demonstrate, a useful guiding principle for the development of non-Abelian self-dual tensor field theories is the twistor approach of \cite{Saemann:2011nb,Mason:2011nw} (see \cite{Baston:1989,Chatterjee:1998} for an earlier account).
 There it was shown that holomorphic Abelian 1-gerbes over a suitable twistor space are bijectively mapped to Abelian 2-form potentials with self-dual 3-form field strength via a Penrose--Ward transform.
 Replacing the Abelian gerbes by holomorphic principal 2-bundles, we therefore expect to be able to establish a bijection between such 2-bundles and solutions to the field equations of a self-dual tensor field theory based on higher gauge theory.
 In addition, if we replace the twistor space by the appropriate supertwistor space, we should obtain the supersymmetric extensions of these equations.

-As a result directly derived from this twistor description, we shall also discuss briefly non-Abelian supersymmetric self-dual strings.
+As a result directly derived from this twistor description, we should also be able to discuss non-Abelian supersymmetric self-dual strings.
 Recall that the self-dual string \cite{Howe:1997ue} is a field configuration of a 2-form potential with a self-dual 3-form field strength, which is translationally invariant along a temporal and a spatial direction.
 Such configurations are thus obtained by a dimensional reduction of a self-dual tensor field theory, and this dimensional reduction is easily implemented at the level of twistor geometry as shown in \cite{Saemann:2011nb}.

 In this paper, we shall address the extensions of the twistor construction developed in \cite{Saemann:2011nb,Mason:2011nw} to both the non-Abelian case as well as the supersymmetric setting.
 We start in Section \ref{sec:review} with a brief review of the notion of principal 2-bundles and connective structures.
 We establish the Penrose--Ward transform for a (purely bosonic) non-Abelian tensor field equation in Section \ref{sec:PWbos}.
 In Section \ref{sec:PWSUSY}, we extend the Penrose--Ward transform supersymmetrically to the cases of both $\CN=(1,0)$ and $\CN=(2,0)$ supersymmetry and construct non-Abelian constraint equations on (chiral) superspace involving the tensor multiplet.
 We also discuss the reduction of our constructions to the self-dual string equation in Section \ref{sec:sds} before concluding in Section \ref{sec:conc}.